I am a professor in Economics and an affiliate of Middlebury’s programs in International Politics and Economics and Russian and East European Studies.

 ECON0230 - Transformation in Eurasia

 Comparative Transformation in Eurasia

 In this course we will explore the transformation over the past generation of Eurasia’s formerly socialist economies.
-We will focus on the experiences of the region’s two largest countries, Russia and China.
+We will focus on the experiences of Russia and other former Soviet republics, as well as the countries of Central and Eastern Europe that have joined the European Union.
 Though the main focus is on economic aspects of the transformation, we will also pay attention to the political and historical forces that have influenced the process.
 (ECON 0150 or ECON 0155; or by approval) 3 hrs. lect.
+CMP SOC

 Microeconomic theory concentrates on the study of the determination of relative prices and their importance in shaping the allocation of resources and the distribution of income in an economy.
 We will study the optimizing behavior of households in a variety of settings: buying goods and services, saving, and labor supply decisions.
 We will also examine the behavior of firms in different market structures.
 Together, the theories of household and firm behavior help illumine contemporary economic issues (discrimination in labor markets, mergers in the corporate world, positive and negative externalities, for example).
 (MATH 0121 and ECON 0155) 3 hrs. lect.

 Spring 2014, Spring 2017

 This seminar will use the “natural experiment” of the post-communist transition to better understand the origin and consequences of various economic and political institutions.
 Drawing on research related to China and Russia as well as other formerly communist economies in Europe and Asia, we will explore such themes as property rights reform, the finance-growth nexus, contract enforcement institutions, and the economic consequences of corruption and different political regimes.
 (ECON 0210 or MATH 0310 or MATH 0311 and ECON 0240 or ECON 0250, or by approval) CMP